tharveypa/final-project-start/README.md

   a.
 To visually create projects for classes and attach to resumes.
   b.
 To create/change their style to fit the trends and within their community.
   c.
 To see their clothes before they purchase them and stay on budget.
   d.
-To plan their model' outfits before they begin.
+To plan their model's outfits before they begin.
   e.
 To create new sketches of possible creations, quick-paced designing for efficiency.

 C. What is their main barrier to achieving this goal?